-Leases outward have been recognised previously, but sub lease income which has previously only been disclosed as lease income will under IFRS16 need to be recognised as a finance lease. two leases exists in this respect, and when introduced will result in an increase in the long term debtors of £6.2 million, and an increase in land of £3 million, further more the income previously treated as revenue income will be split between finance and repayment with the repayment element regarded as a capital receipt.
+Leases outward have been recognised previously, but sub lease income which has previously only been disclosed as lease income will under IFRS16 need to be recognised as a finance lease.
+One lease exists in this respect, and when introduced will result in an increase in the long term debtors of £0.918m and the income previously treated as revenue income will be split between finance and repayment with the repayment element regarded as a capital receipt.